Alexandria, Virginia Public Transportation

 The ferry is a form of public transportation in Alexandria

-When many travelers come to Washington DC, they’ll often include a trip to Arlington, Virginia.
+When many travelers come to Washington, DC, they’ll often include a trip to Arlington, Virginia.
 For instance, they might want to see Arlington National Cemetery and the US Marine Corps War Memorial.
 Of course, there is also the National 9/11 Pentagon Memorial at the Pentagon.
-But Alexandria, Virginia shouldn’t be overlooked as a side trip from the nation’s capital.
-What’s more, it should be thought as an extended vacation destination.
+But Alexandria, Virginia, shouldn’t be overlooked as a side trip from the nation’s capital.
+What’s more, it should be considered an extended vacation destination.
 The following are public transportation options between the nation’s capital and Alexandria.
 If you need more convincing, Alexandria is consistently known as one of the best small cities in America.

 Alexandria Virginia Public Transportation Tips